 We all love mnemonics, don’t we?
-Mnemonics are like that magic memory potion that makes committing seemingly impossible things to memory with little to no effort on our part.
-Often, a good mnemonic is the lazy learner’s unfair advantage.
+Mnemonics are the magic potion that makes committing seemingly impossible things to memory with little to no effort on our part a breeze.
+Often, a good mnemonic is the lazy learner’s (unfair?) advantage.
 And learning Spanish is no exception when it comes to their application.
 In fact, the number of ways in which mnemonics can enhance your Spanish acquisition capabilities are only limited by your creativity and ingenuity.

 The 8 most common verbs in Spanish

-Coming back to today’s subject, it’s the Spanish imperatives, particularly the irregular familiar forms, that we are interested in.
+Coming back to the subject at hand, it’s the Spanish imperatives, particularly the irregular familiar forms, that we are interested in.
 Spanish has quite a collection of verbs that go inexplicably irregular in their imperative forms, abandoning whatever pattern they would otherwise follow in other tenses.
 Let’s see some of the most irregular yet ubiquitous ones:

 venir (to come)